Prosecutors seek 18-year prison sentence for woman accused in Neo-Nazi plot to destroy Maryland's power grid, mother speaks to WJZ

 BALTIMORE -- Federal prosecutors are seeking an 18-year prison sentence for Sarah Beth Clendaniel, 36, who pleaded guilty to trying to blow up power stations around Baltimore to destabilize the government in a white supremacist plot.

-Lanette Clendaniel said the sentence recommendation for her daughter is in line with the 15 to 20 years her daughter expected.
+The defendant's mother, Lanette Clendaniel, said the sentence recommendation is in line with the 15 to 20 years her daughter expected to receive later this month.

 Transcripts of recorded phone conversations between Sarah Beth Clendaniel and a confidential informant reveal she was trying to obtain a high-powered rifle to shoot through substations in Reisterstown, Perry Hall, White Marsh, and more locations.